 Purple living room ideas

 When it comes to living room color schemes there are myriad looks to create.
-Whether you’re looking for a head-turning space to entertain guests, or a cozy country retreat, purple offers huge scope within interior design with all sorts of living room paint ideas, fabrics, wallpapers, furniture and accessories available.
+Whether you’re looking for a head-turning space to entertain guests, or a cozy country retreat, decorating with purple offers huge scope within interior design with all sorts of living room paint ideas, fabrics, wallpapers, furniture and accessories available.

 To create a lasting impression, try decorating in bold shades of ultra-violet and amethyst, or, for a cozy, relaxing space consider purples with warm undertones that will bring a cocooning, comforting mood.
 Alternatively, to bring a subtle hint of color to fresh, neutral schemes try adding in soft lilac accessories.

-'Whether you opt for a statement or muted hue, purple is full of life and optimism,' says Punam Chada, buyer at Carpetright.
+'Whether you opt for a statement or muted hue, purple is full of life and optimism,' says Punam Chada, buyer at Carpetright (opens in new tab).
 'Being so versatile, it works just as well in living rooms and bedrooms as it does in kitchens and bathrooms.
 Accessorizing with black and white accents and oversized foliage will accentuate the color – and ensure it feels fresh and inviting.'